gousiosg/homepage/teaching.md

 * Wouter van der Zwan (May 2018): Unified Call graphs for Java/Maven
 * [Ernst Mulders](Dec 2018): A/B testing at  ING.
+* Algirdas Jokubauskas (Feb 2019): Dependency analysis at scale for Rust

 _Previous_